sking-dev/terraform-certification/5-terraform-modules/README.md

 ----

-## Module Source Options
+## 5A: Contrast Module Source Options

 Basically, Terraform needs to know, where are your module's files stored?

-AKA "What's the source of the module?"
+To put it another way, what's the source of the module?

 There are a number of options: